rkallan/prettier-config/README.md

 }
 ```

-If you don't want to use package.json, you can use any of the supported extensions to export a string,
+If you don't want to use package.json, you can use any of the supported extensions to export a string.
-e.g. .prettierrc.json:

 **Usage in `.prettierrc.json`**: